 - "Spondon Pubs and Clubs - A Social History" by James Wilson

-All the books are available in the village from Spondon News and Housley Pharmacy, priced at £2.50 and £3.50.
-The latest three titles are also available from Cherry Tree Framers and Simnett Funeral Directors.
+All the books are available in the village from Spondon Pharmacy (formerly Housley) and Simnett Funeral Directors.
+Most are priced at £2.50 or £3.50, with the recent Anne Topham and Farming in Spondon books at £5.00.
 If you would like us to post a copy of any of the books (either in the UK or abroad), please e-mail us for further details.

 Suggestions for future booklets are welcome - please e-mail us.